KongtappV/ku-polls/README.md

 # ku-polls
-The polls or surveys provide input for making decisions, planning events, and learning others’ preferences and ideas, but they aren’t critical (like voting for a representative).
+The polls or surveys provide input for making decisions, planning events, and learning others’ preferences and ideas.

 Go To GitWiki Pages